 Insurance Claim: Insurance companies require you to submit your claim for damages within a reasonable amount of time after your crash.
 They reserve the right to deny your request for compensation if you wait too long to ask for help.

 You can protect your right to file a claim for damages.
-Contact Citywide Law Group as soon as you can after your accident.
+Contact Bakersfield Personal Injury Law as soon as you can after your accident.
 We are available 24/7 to speak with you about your case.
 Call our Bakersfield attorneys today to get started.

 Are you struggling with an injury after a Bakersfield motorcycle accident?
 Is someone else at fault?
-Contact Citywide Law Group for immediate legal assistance.
+Contact Bakersfield Personal Injury Law for immediate legal assistance.
 Our attorneys know how important a financial recovery can be as you get back on your feet.
 We’ll stand by your side and fight to make sure that you are fairly compensated for your injuries.
 Call today to schedule a free consultation and learn more.